The Newly-Dead Game

 You don’t need to be a public relations professional to successfully contact the news media in your local community.
 But you do need the tools and guidance to show the way.

-The Newly-Dead Game Public Relations Package gives you everything you need to work with your local media, based to Create a Great Funeral Day and The Newly-Dead Game.
+The Newly-Dead Game Public Relations Package gives you everything you need to work with your local media.
 Look at everything you get to conduct a successful media campaign for local news coverage:

 • The Newly-Dead Game, including game rules, 28 question cards, four score cards, directions for conducting a successful event, and supply list – only available through this offer!